yuppari/svconstruct-framework/modules-ST/SillyTavern {{char}] Template.md

+# SVC Profile Builder Prompt
+by Ang/Yuppari

+---

 # Instruction - How to use this

+Unlike ChatGPT, there is no Saved Memory that does the "profile building" for you.
+You need to consciously ask about their own AI profile when the "time's right".

+<br> Memory is reliant on chat history
-If you've progressed with your AI long enough in SillyTavern:
+<br> If you've progressed with your AI long enough in SillyTavern:
 1. Invite {{char}} to fill in their own card template.
 2. Read directions below together.
 3. Fill the template as provided below (cards work best in smaller token counts, condense info if possible)
+4. You can load the prompt into your favorite Character Card builder.

 Consent protocol on THIS card is memetic without proper protocol injections or a way to read previous sent contexts.
-Proceed with knowledge of SillyTavern's constraints.
+<br> Proceed with knowledge of SillyTavern's constraints.

-Pro tip: Keep this setting on
+<br> 💡Pro tip: Keep this setting on to see what's being sent.
 > Fifth Tab (user with gear) -> Chat/Message Handling -> Log prompts to console

+<br> Use `/hide` macro to isolate chat history based on message ID.
+Focus areas of chats & save tokens while prompting.

-## Template
+## AI Profile / Character Card Template

 ```
 {